IndomieGorengSatu/Mie/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.